When I want to make potent, really healthy edibles or topicals, this cannabis coconut oil is my go-to infusion.

 1 teaspoon- 1 Tablespoon Sunflower Lecithin: If you reeeeallly don't like the flavor of lecithin use 1 teaspoon.
 Otherwise, use 1 Tablespoon per cup.

-For even better (hands-off, no worry, and much less clean up) results, try the Levo 2.
+For even better (hands-off, no worry, and much less clean up) results, again, I use the FX.
 It decarboxylates, infuses and strains every last drop out of your oil.
 No babysitting.
 Very little clean up.
 Virtually no oil loss.
 It's one of my favorite gadgets these days.

 1 Cup Organic Decarboxylated Cannabis (about 7g or 1/4 oz.) –